webclinic017/edgedb/docs/reference/stdlib/range.rst

 .. eql:operator:: rangegteq: range<anypoint> >= range<anypoint> -> bool
                   multirange<anypoint> >= multirange<anypoint> -> bool

-    :index: >=, multirange, greater than or equal, after, comparison, compare
+    .. index:: greater than or equal, comparison
+    .. api-index:: §range §>=§ range§

     One range or multirange is after or same as the other.